A Wavelength-Aware Unsupervised Learning Approach for Large, Multicolor, Photometric Surveys: Long-Short Term Memory Autoencoder

 \subsection{Long-Short Term Memory (LSTM)}

 The shape of a star's SED, along with the wavelengths and strengths of various absorption and emissions lines, encodes information about its atmospheric properties such as temperature, surface gravity, and metallicity.
 These physical properties can be extracted from an SED using the relative flux measurements of a star when viewed through filters having different effective wavelength ranges.
-A star's change in brightness over different bands and the steepness of these changes from shorter to longer wavelengths are deeply related to the underlying physical processes and properties that govern its behavior, as shown in Figure \ref{fig:sed_shapes}.
-Therefore, one can construct a series of magnitude measurements that are sequential in wavelength, which permits the application of machine learning techniques that require sequential (or time-series) data.
+A star's change in brightness over different bands and the steepness of these changes from shorter to longer wavelengths are deeply related to the underlying physical processes and properties that govern its behavior, as shown in Figure \ref{fig:sed_shapes}. {Therefore, it motivates the use of wavelength-aware models that can adaptively emphasize specific passbands for each star.}

 \textit{Long-Short Term Memory} \citep[LSTM;][]{6795963} networks, a variant of \textit{recurrent neural networks} \citep[RNNs;][]{Rumelhart1986LearningIR}, address the challenge of learning long-term dependencies.
 Traditional RNNs often struggle with retaining earlier information in a sequence, a problem known as the vanishing and exploding gradient problem \citep{279181}.
 LSTMs incorporate memory cells that are capable of storing information for long periods of time, that is for many timesteps.
 The cell state $\mathcal{C}$ is the core component of the LSTM, acting as its long-term memory.
 It carries information throughout the sequence of inputs, allowing the network to make informed decisions based on both recent and previous data.
 The flow of information within the LSTM unit is regulated by gating mechanisms that determine which information to add, remove, or retain in order to minimize the loss function.
-We denote the traditional time-step $t$ as a passband step $\lambda$, where the gates are defined as following:
+We denote time-step {as} $t$, where the gates are defined as following: